-Smiths Medical participates in the Impact Airway Management Standardization Program, which improves procurement processes on commonly purchased products and financially reward standardization efforts while reducing product variation and improving procurement processes on commonly purchased products.
+Cardinal Health, LSL Industries and Medline participate in the Impact Specialty Care Standardization Program, which improves procurement processes on commonly purchased products and financially rewards standardization efforts while reducing product variation.
 Since 1996, members have earned more than \$1.5 billion in cash rebates through the programs.
 With 12 programs to choose from and built-in flexibility within each program, it's easy to gain additional value beyond price for your organization.
 For more information, click here.